dora-metrics/pelorus/docs/Configuration.md

 This exporter provides several configuration options, passed via environment variables.

-The following Git providers are currently supported: GitHub, GitLab, and BitBucket.
+Currently the only supported Git provider is GitHub.
 Open an issue or a pull request if your favorite provider is not yet listed!
+(BitBucket and GitLab are on our roadmap)

 | Variable | Required | Explanation | Default Value |